BJWRD/Terraform/ec2-terraform-aws-module/README.md

 # ec2-terraform-aws-module

-# Architecture

-Enter Image

-**Note:** - The following architecture doesn't reflect all the components that are created by this template.
-However, it does provide a high-level overview of the core infrastructure that will be created.

 # Prerequisites
 * An AWS Account with an IAM user capable of creating resources – `AdminstratorAccess`
 * A locally configured AWS profile for the above IAM user